-More clashes in Minnesota after police shoot, kill Black man
+Protest after chief says officer meant to use Taser, not gun

 This “will streamline things and establish a chain of command and leadership,” he wrote on Twitter.
 He also said the city manager had been fired, and that the deputy city manager would take over his duties.

 The reason behind the firing was not immediately clear, but the city manager controls the police department, according to the city’s charter.
-Now-former City Manager Curt Boganey, speaking earlier to reporters, said the officer who shot Wright would get “due process” after the shooting.
+Now-former City Manager Curt Boganey, speaking earlier to reporters, declined to say whether he believed the officer should be fired and that she would get “due process” after the shooting.

 Brooklyn Center is a modest suburb just north of Minneapolis that has seen its demographics shift dramatically in recent years.
 In 2000, more than 70% of the city was white.
 Today, a majority of residents are Black, Asian or Latino.